realpython/members/README.md

 1. Users should be able to view a chapter's lessons from the single chapter view
 1. Users should be able to view a checkmark next to read lessons on the sidebar
 1. Users should be able to mark a lesson as read or unread from the single lesson view
+1. Users should be able to view their overall progress on the dashboard (based on read lessons)

 **Admin**